 I have been fascinated by the art of Illumination since I was a music student, studying abroad in Italy, with the opportunity to see many illuminated manuscripts in person.
-The skill, time, and expense required to hand copy scripture, text, and music with ornate illustrations (often flecked with real gold and expensive pigments) was captivating to me.
+The skill, time, and expense required to hand copy scripture, text, and music with ornate illustrations (often created with real gold and expensive pigments) was captivating to me.
 I loved these collections of the gospels with portraits of Gospel authors, called Gospel books, as well as huge complete Psalters and practical books of prayers as artistic artifacts.
 It seemed at once lavish and ornate, a book so expensive that monks, artists, and entire art workshops devoted to illumination could only make them with the patronage of wealthy individuals and institutions.

 In an age where we consume and discard things at an alarming rate, the idea of a precious gospel book or manuscript of music that is worn down, valuable, and beautiful to behold is fascinating, even novel.
 It would have been looked at again and again, its words and illustrations pored over, new images and rich meaning leaping out of the pages with each viewing.

 The definitions of illumination are as follows, according to Merriam-Webster:

-My work is almost always informed by music, poetry, theology, or scripture itself.
+My work is almost always informed by scripture, poetry, theology, and philosophy.
 I study the material intensively before I even put a brush to canvas or water on paper.
 This deep contemplation requires considerable time and energy.
 I have to give it time and space to breathe in a world where there is increasing pressure to be quick and efficient.
 If I don't understand the poem or the scripture, it comes through in my work.
 I have to ask what the author meant, who he or she was speaking to, what they intended me to feel.
-Of course, the process is filtered through my own messy, imperfect experience, bias, and viewpoint.
+Of course, the process is filtered through my own experience, bias, and viewpoint.
 I convey what I am learning by taking all of this information and experience, creating a visual feast from my own point of view.